Lambityeco: Structure 190

 It is located 15 meters south of the previous.
 Although it is known as Cocijo Patio, in fact it was another high level residence that includes a surface of almost 400 square meters.
 Rooms are distributed around two patios oriented east-west, in front of each building still is pottery embedded in the dirt floor possibly used for some ceremonies.
 Between both patios a small room was constructed with east side access to a higher level that allowed construction of a stairway bordered by two walls decorated with recessed boards.
-Each wall has a large stone and mud mask covered with a thin stucco layer that represents Cocijo, the zapoteco god of rain, thunder and lightning.
+Each wall has a large stone and mud mask covered with a thin stucco layer that represents Cocijo, the Zapotec god of rain, thunder and lightning.
 These identical one meter diameter masks, extraordinary and unique in Zapotec art, allow appreciation of some elements that identify the God as one of the more commonly represented deities and of the most important in the Zapotec pantheon.

 The Cocijo image seen in Lambityeco, wears a mask that covers almost all the face; the eyes are framed with a type of goggle; a thick plate in the nose connected to the lower part of the goggles and the mouth mask.
 Upon the center of the mask in a large feather hairdo and "C glyph"; from the hairdo protrude two tapes adorned in its ends with green stones.
 The sides have earflaps over a feather base.

 The last decorative aspect of this structure is the pectoral, made up of a circular plate superposed to a semi rectangular plate; possibly it represents a shell, jade and obsidian mosaic.
 An additional and distinctive element is the presence of arms.
 His right hand holds a vessel from which water or a river flows; the left has a series of rays, hence the name of Thunder or lightning God.

 Facing the Cocijo walls, at the end of the Patio is Tomb 2 with masonry walls forming an antechamber and main chamber.
 The facade was constructed later; it displays a recessed board with double cornices.
 The remains of seven adult individuals were discovered inside representing at least four generations.
 In addition to the remains 144 objects were recovered, containing bat claw vessels, thorn decorated braziers, uncooked vessels, carved bones and five identical molded mud urns representing Cocijo.

 As per ethnographic data, this would be the supreme priest residence, who controlled and directed all religious topics and at least be the Cocijo terrestrial representative, as is assumed by the urns and masks decorating the central chamber, from where possibly celebrated ceremonies related to the cult to the God of Rain.
 Generally this priest was related with the Great Lord and has been described as the Lord second son.